VIBER/WHATSAPP 24/7 SUPPORT

-Your guide will start the day of exploring with a lovely introduction to the local culture and history with a short drive towards the city center along a stunning scenic road.
-On the way we will make stops at such symbols of the state as the fairy-tale born Little Mermaid and by a palace the Danish Royal Family calls home, the Amalienborg Castle.
+Start the day of exploring with a lovely introduction to the local culture and history with a short drive towards the city center along a stunning scenic road.
+On the way, you will make stops at such symbols of the state as the fairy-tale born Little Mermaid and the palace that the Danish Royal Family calls home, the Amalienborg Castle.

-We will then continue with such famous highlights, as the inspiring Tivoli Gardens and the Town Hall Square.
-Surrounded by a variety of architectural masterpieces we make our way towards Christiansborg Palace on a small island just off the main street of the city.
-It is also the only building in the world that houses all three of a country's branches of government - the Parliament, Prime Ministers Offices and Supreme Court.
+Continue with famous highlights - the inspiring Tivoli Gardens and the Town Hall Square.
+Surrounded by a variety of architectural masterpieces, make your way towards Christiansborg Palace on a small island just off the city's main street.
+It is also the only building in the world that houses all three of a country's government branches - the Parliament, Prime Ministers Offices, and Supreme Court.

-Leaving behind the impressive palace ensemble, we find ourselves enjoying one of the most animated locations in Copenhagen - the Stroget pedestrian street.
-Locals and visitors alike adore this inviting setting often described as the backbone of the capital city.
-After yards of boutiques, cafés and a medley of buildings, we arrive on the open public square of Kongens Nytorv.
-Just a stone´s throw away from here is the entertainment district built around the 17th century canals of Nyhavn.
-It is known as the new harbor area in Copenhagen and it never seizes to impress with elegant boats and vibrantly colored townhouses lining the streets.
-One could say that the contradictory past of Nyhavn has earned the area an honorable title of the heritage harbor it enjoys today.
+Having explored the impressive palace ensemble, you will enjoy one of the most animated locations in Copenhagen - the Stroget pedestrian street.
+Locals and visitors alike adore this inviting setting, often described as the backbone of the capital city.
+After yards of boutiques, cafés, and a medley of buildings, you will arrive at the open public square of Kongens Nytorv.
+Just a step away from there is the entertainment district built around the 17th-century canals of Nyhavn.
+It is known as the new harbor area in Copenhagen, and it keeps impressing with its elegant boats and vibrantly colored townhouses lining the streets.
+One could say that Nyhavn's contradictory past has earned the area an honorable title of the heritage harbor it enjoys today.